 Take an instance of (1): I would survive E. Suppose that E is teletransportation.
 There is an obvious indexical here: ‘I’.
-Suppose (1) is uttered by P (where, ‘P’ and ‘P*’ are names of person-stages.)

-So when person-stage P utters ‘I will survive teletransportation’ P is uttering a claim of the form <P will survive teletransportation>.
-Since P is itself a short-lived entity that will not exist post-teletransportation, I assume that this proposition is true just in case there is some continuer of P that exists post-teletransportation.
-One could instead suppose that an utterance of ‘I will survive teletransportation’, by P, expresses a proposition of the form <Mary will survive teletransportation> where ‘Mary’ is the name of a four-dimensional person of which P is a part.
-Then that proposition will be true just in case there are future person-stages that are temporal parts of Mary, and those stages exist post-teletransportation.
+Suppose (1) is uttered by P (where ‘P’ and ‘P*’ are names of person-stages).
+Accordingly, when person-stage P utters ‘I will survive teletransportation’, P is uttering a claim of the form <P will survive teletransportation>.
+Because P is itself a short-lived entity that will not exist post-teletransportation, I assume that this proposition is true just in case there is some continuer of P that exists post-teletransportation.
+One could instead suppose that an utterance of ‘I will survive teletransportation’ by P expresses a proposition of the form <Mary will survive teletransportation> where ‘Mary’ is the name of a four-dimensional person of which P is a part.
+Then that proposition will be true just in case there are future person-stages that are temporal parts of Mary and those stages exist post-teletransportation.

-So, the utterance in question, made by P, expresses the proposition <P will survive teletransportation>.
-Realiser relativist conativists hold that propositions such as <P will survive teletransportation> are true, or false, simpliciter.
-Their truth depends on (a) which relations obtain between P and post-teletransportation person-stages and (b) around which relation relevant stages organise their (apt) conative attitudes.
-Probably the most common version of realiser relativist conativism is one on which the truth of such propositions depends on (a) which relations obtain between P and post-teletransportation person-stages and (b) around which relation P organises its (apt) conative attitudes.
-Hence while <P will survive teletransportation> is true simpliciter <P* will survive teletransportation> is false simpliciter.
+The utterance in question, made by P, expresses the proposition <P will survive teletransportation>.
+Realizer relativist conativists hold that propositions such as <P will survive teletransportation> are true or false simpliciter.
+Their truth depends on (a) which relations obtain between P and post-teletransportation person-stages and (b) around which relation relevant stages organize their (apt) conative attitudes.
+Probably the most common version of realizer relativist conativism is one on which the truth of such propositions depends on (a) which relations obtain between P and post-teletransportation person-stages and (b) around which relation P organizes its (apt) conative attitudes.
+Hence while <P will survive teletransportation> is true simpliciter; <P* will survive teletransportation> is false simpliciter.

 Another way in which a conativist might embrace relativism is to endorse assessor relativism.
-On that view, very roughly, propositions such as <P will survive teletransportation> are not simply true, or false, simpliciter.
+On that view, very roughly, propositions such as <P will survive teletransportation> are not simply true or false simpliciter.
 Rather, they are true or false relative to a context of assessment.
-In what follows I take contexts of assessment to be centred worlds: that is, a triple of a time, world, and individual <w, t, i>, where an individual at a time just is a person-stage.
-Then assessor relative conativists agree with realiser relative conativists that what determines the truth-value of such propositions are the (relevant) conative states of person-stages: that’s what makes the view conativist.
-But they think that person-identity propositions should always be assessed relative to a context of assessment, and that it is relevant attitudes at that context that matter to determining its truth-value at that context.
+In what follows I take contexts of assessment to be centered worlds: that is, a triple of a time, world, and individual <w, t, i>, where an individual at a time just is a person-stage.
+Then assessor relative conativists agree with realizer relative conativists that what determines the truth-value of such propositions are the (relevant) conative states of person-stages: that is what makes the view conativist.
+But they think that person-identity propositions should always be assessed relative to a context of assessment and that it is relevant attitudes at that context that matter for determining its truth-value at that context.

 Assessor relative conativism, then, embraces a relativist semantics of personal-identity propositions.
-On these views context ‘gets into the picture’ twice over, by allowing us to include not only features of the speaker’s context of utterance, but also features of an assessor’s context of assessment.
-For instance, suppose P utters ‘I will survive teletransportation.’
-Then, in the usual manner, the context of utterance determines which proposition is expressed, by ‘filling in’ the indexical.
-In this case, it determines that the proposition expressed is <P will survive teletransportation>.
-But according to the assessor relativist, that very proposition can be true when assessed at some contexts, and false at others, depending on features of the context of assessment.
+On these views, context ‘gets into the picture’ twice over by allowing us to include not only features of the speaker’s context of utterance, but also features of an assessor’s context of assessment.
+For instance, suppose P utters ‘I will survive teletransportation’.
+Then, in the usual manner, the context of utterance determines which proposition is expressed by ‘filling in’ the indexical.
+In this case, the context determines that the proposition expressed is <P will survive teletransportation>.
+But according to the assessor relativist, that very proposition can be true when assessed at some contexts and can be false at others, depending on features of the context of assessment.